Wazzabeee/twitter-sentiment-analysis-pyspark/README.md

      />

 ## ETL Pipeline & Live Sentiment Analysis
-Another part of this project was to implement an [ETL Pipeline with Live Sentiment Analysis](add link) using Spark Streaming / Apache Kafka and Docker.
+Another part of this project was to implement an ETL Pipeline with Live Sentiment Analysis using our pre-trained model, Spark Streaming, Apache Kafka and Docker.
 You can check it out here.